brunopinheirofreitas/Java/Alura/Java_EE.md

 It's a class that allows you to handle SQL queries without the need to know specifics of DB structure, you only need to know classes and attributes.
 - join fetch: inner join.
 It'll reduce the amount of queries executed.
 - join left/right: left join or right join in SQL.
+- You can instantiate an object when creating a string that store a SQL, ex: 'select new FQN of the class'.
+Use a constructor to store this information.

+##Criteria
+CriteriaBuilder (Build the criteria) > CriteriaQuery (build the query) > Root (access attributes) > Operation.
+- Criteria is utilized for dynamic queries.
+- Criteria allows you to access attributes in a class mapped in a DB.